vict01/Selenium-Jasmine_eCommerceForm/README.md

-# Report to Customer Services - E-commerce
+# Testing the Etherscan Registration form
-## This is the test automation framework based on Javascript, NodeJS, Jasmine and Selenium-Webdriver used to create tests easily for report sending validation.
+# This is the test automation framework used to create tests easily to submit registration form.

 This framework is made up of the following tools:
 ```
-1. Javascript: The programing language to build the test logic.
-2. NodeJS: The Runtime environment that allows packaging and manage the dependencies.
+1. NodeJS: The Runtime environment that allows packaging and manage the dependencies.
-3. Jasmine: The testing framework that provides a BDD and easy-to-read syntax
+2. Jasmine: The testing framework that provides a BDD and easy-to-read syntax
-4. Selenium webdriver: Framework used to automate the actions in the browser and locate elements.
+3. Selenium webdriver: Framework used to automate the actions in the browser and locate elements.
 ```

 ## Framework Structure
 The relevant framework files are included in the "testing-framework" folder.
-The framework is based on Page Object model, so that inside the "testing-framework" folder there is a folder corresponding to each of the application pages (class folders) and additionally there is a folder (Components) that includes classes utilities, with specific functions that serve to build automated tests more easily.
+The framework is based on Page Object model, so that inside the "testing-framework" folder there is a subfolder corresponding to each of the application pages (page-object folders) and additionally there is a folder Components that includes utilities classes, with specific functions that serve to build automated tests more easily.
 Finally it includes a folder to store the tests (Tests).
 ##

 ### In each folder corresponding to each page or view there are:
 * A class of constants: which mainly includes the names, selectors and test data corresponding to that page.
-* A class of POs (Pege Objects) or Elements: that includes the webEments of that page.
+* A class of POs (Page Objects) or Elements: that includes the webEments of that page.
 * A class of helpers or methods: that includes the specific methods of that page.

 ### Within testing-framework/components: